admy55/CoreSNP/README.md

-# coreSNP Selector from VCF file
+# Select coreSNP from VCF file